DrewNaylor/guinget/docs/How-to-use.md

 Before version 0.1.2, you had to manually clear the search box and search again to get back to the non-filtered package list; version 0.1.2 allows you to double-click/press `Enter` on the `All` entry at the top of the sidebar search terms list to get an unfiltered list.
 The `Esc`/`Escape` key also works to clear the search box in version 0.1.2.
 Once you've finished searching, you can press the `Tab` key to focus the package list again.
 If the sidebar as described below is shown, it may take extra `Tab` presses to get back to the package list.

+Starting with version 0.1.2, you can search for all packages containing the last-selected package's ID using `Search for last-selected ID` in either the package context menu or from the `Selected packages` menu.

 By default, version 0.1.2 displays a sidebar that shows your search terms from the current session, but you can hide it with the `X` button in its top-right corner; using `View>Sidebar`; or by opening the `Options` window from `Package list>Search options`, unchecking `Show sidebar`, and clicking `OK`.
+You can clear all search terms or only selected search terms from this list using the context menu.

 As of version 0.1.2, searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described above.